 James Caan’s seven-day startup guide: Day one Is my idea really a business?

-Renowned investor and business builder James Caan is currently the founder and CEO of Hamilton Bradshaw, a firm specialising in buyouts, venture capital, turnarounds and real estate investments.
 Prior to that, he was one of the longest-running investors on BBC television show Dragons?
 Den, founded and exited recruitment business Alexander Mann and was the chairman of the government's Start Up Loans initiative.
-His efforts were recognised when he was awarded a CBE for services to entrepreneurship and charitable services through the James Caan Foundation.

 So you want to be a supplier to a major retailer?
 Here are the seven questions you need to ask yourself before picking up the phone, courtesy of Peter Aldis one of the most experienced retailers in the game. more»

 As part of Business Advice's commitment to bring you lessons from the nation's most successful business builders, we hear from entrepreneur-turned-investor Richard Reed on the keys to early survival and managing cash flow. more»